Saturday, July 7, 1984

 I’m reprinting the day-to-day journal entries of a cross-country bike tour my friend and I took in 1984.
 More about the TransAmerica Tour 1984

-We passed through the Hopi Reservation today, in an area where age-old conflicts and rituals still exist.
+We passed through the Hopi Reservation today, in an area where age-old disputes and rituals still exist.

-Along with the Pueblo tribes in New Mexico, they revolted against the Spanish missionaries which never returned.
-The Navajo moved into the valleys below, however, and started a conflict that continues.
+Along with the Pueblo tribes in New Mexico, they revolted against the Spanish missionaries who never returned.
+The Navajo moved into the valleys below, however, starting a conflict that continues.
 When the US drew up reservation boundaries, it gave the Hopi a rectangular area inside the much larger Navajo reservation.

 Climbing to the top of the Second Mesa, we reached the pueblo of Shungopovi.
 A native arts and crafts center sold the distinctive Hopi pottery and silverworks.
 I ended up talking with the store clerk for more than an hour.
 She told me about her grandfather’s clan, the Hopi ceremonies, Hopi medicine, and rituals.
 Some of the rituals are more modern, like burning a fire in a pit for four days to ward off radioactivity from striking the mesas.

 Bruce and the Brits had gone ahead, so I dawdled along, stopping at Old Orabai to see what is said to be the oldest continuously inhabitated city in the nation.
 The dirt road leads to adobe homes, built right to the edge of the cliff, that have been patched many times.